pablodiegovs/pablodiegovs.github.io/_posts/2022-03-30-coding-ospf-to-json.markdown

 ![texture theme preview](https://github.com/pablodiegovs/pablodiegovs.github.io/blob/main/assets/images/OSPF-Netmiko-TextFSM.jpg)

-Leave here base link information that I used for build the following script shown in this github page. [python-neteng][python-neteng]
+Here's the link information that I used for build the following script shown in this github page. [python-neteng][python-neteng]

 The scenario consist on extract OSPF Neighbor table from R1 that have four OSPF neighbors, the 'show ip ospf neighbor' shown like that: